DonMartin76/oauth2-workshop/lab2/README.md

 - We have used the application which belongs to the API to create some data for ourselves
 - We, in this case, are the **Resource Owners**, and the data we have created **belongs to us**
-- The Markdown Notes Application is a trusted application and can use the API without asking out permission
+- The Markdown Notes Application is a trusted application and can use the API without asking for our permission

 Why the last remark is important is going to be the topic of the next small experiments.